Web Element Relocalization in Evolving Web Applications: A Comparative Analysis and Extension Study: Empirical Study

 The first improvement to Similo is called \similoplusplus.
 In brief, we improve the properties compared by the algorithm, the comparison algorithms used to compute the similarity between two properties and the weights which are multiplied with the similarity.

 \head{Compared Properties} Along with the properties used in the original Similo algorithm, we analyzed the frequency (how many element pairs have that property) and stability (in how many cases has the property the same value on the updated version).
-We found two additional suitable attributes: \texttt{type} (frequency of 12\% and stability of 96\%) and \texttt{aria-label} (frequency of 16\% and stability of 82\%).
+We found two additional suitable attributes: \texttt{type} (frequency of 6-7\% and stability of 95-96\%) and \texttt{aria-label} (frequency of 10-12\% and stability of 81-84\%) across five random subsets of the training data as well as the cross validation set.
 Additional we compare all attributes for that element as a key-value map.

 \head{Similarity Functions} The original paper utilizes simple (lower case) equality, Levensthein distance and word comparison to compare string properties, Euclidian distance for integer fields like area and shape as well as 2D-Distance for the coordinates.
 We extended these comparison algorithms by consider additional distance metrics.
 For string based properties, we considered the following additional comparison algorithms: